-2.1.3 Process State and Task State
+2.2.3 Process State and Task State

 A task has a task state according to its state of operation.
-A process state refers to the task state of the main task of a process.
+A process state refers to the task state of the main task of each process.

-A task state is one of the following five basic states.
-These task states conform to the task state of T-Kernel.
-However, a task cannot be put in SUSPENDED state.
+A task state is any of the following five basic states.
+These task states conform to the task state of AMP T-Kernel.
+However, a task cannot be put in SUSPEND state.
 Additionally, only a subtask can be put in DORMANT state.
+No main task can be put in DORMANT state.
 No running task can be put in DORMANT state.

-(1) RUNNING state
+(1) RUN state

-Means that the task is running.
-At any one time, there can be one task in RUNNING state at most.
+This means that the task is currently being executed.
+At any one time, there can be one task in RUN state at most.